 Abstract: I study the constrained inefficiency of sale choices of an asset in a heterogeneous agent model with search frictions.
 These frictions are modeled using a broker-intermediated directed search framework.
 Pecuniary externalities arise due to imperfect risk-sharing between agents and induce inefficiently high sales if asset sellers are more constrained as a group than buyers.
 Under the same condition, a novel finding is that private sellers also list prices which are lower than the constrained efficient list price.

-Abstract: Using a panel of Indian manufacturing establishments, I document that establishments which rely more intensively on contract labour, particularly after 2001, provide greater wage insurance to (’full-time’) workers they hire directly, i.e. have a lower pass-through of productivity shocks to full-time workers’ wages.
-A model in which establishments facing idiosyncratic productivity shocks can either hire contract labour on short-term contracts or hire full-time workers in a market with search and matching frictions can explain this finding: as contract labour becomes easier to hire, the outside option of an establishment hiring full-time workers improves, while the outside option of full-time workers worsens, resulting in lower pass-through of productivity shocks to full-time workers’ wages.
+Abstract: Using a panel of Indian manufacturing establishments, I document that establishments with greater exposure to contract labour, particularly after 2001, have a lower pass-through of idiosyncratic firm productivity shocks to the wages of workers they hire directly (’permanent’ workers).
+I also find that establishments based in states with less stringent labour regulations have a greater wage-productivity pass-through for permanent workers.
+A model with firms facing idiosyncratic productivity shocks that can either hire contract labour or permanent workers subject to search and matching frictions can explain this finding.
+As contract labour becomes easier to hire, establishments post relatively more vacancies for contract workers, which worsens the outside option of permanent workers, resulting in lower pass-through of idiosyncratic productivity shocks to permanent workers’ wages.

 Abstract: This paper studies regional labour mobility in an economy where monetary policy is constrained and adverse rural labour demand shocks lead to binding downward nominal wage rigidity.
 It shows the constrained inefficiency of individual regional labour mobility choices due to an aggregate demand externality, thereby reaffirming and extending prior insights from Farhi and Werning (2014).
 The output multiplier of a policy encouraging labour mobility following adverse shocks is related to fiscal multipliers associated with regional transfer policies, with the former being significant when demand linkages are stronger and home bias for regional goods is weaker.